Author has written 16 stories for Lord of the Rings, Silmarillion, and Lloyd Alexander.

 I have begun post on some other sites, but this is the most up to date site when it comes to posted stories.
 I use the same username on them all, and if you come across a Ragnelle, there is a chance that it is me.
 I don't know whether there are many others that use that name.
 But my fanfic are so far on these sites:

-Chapter eight (nine counting the prologue), is now up.
-I am also very happy that my submission for December's Teitho -- Last Words -- won first place.
-The story is called "The Scent of Safety" and I hope to post it -- and earlier Teitho-stories I have not had time to edit to my satisfaction -- here in a not too distant future.
+I am very happy that my submission for December's Teitho -- Last Words -- won first place.
+The story is called "The Scent of Safety" and I hope to post it -- and earlier Teitho-stories I have not had time to edit to my satisfaction -- here oat one point.

 I have now revised and updated all the posted chapters of WGGG: On Bended Knee (except the prologue).
 The revision of the last chapter has some consequence for the further plot and character development, but the other changes were made to make the story-telling more efficient and the pace a little less crawling.
 I hope I have managed to improve.